 You’re probably not a customer yet if you’re reading this article 🙂

-Your Core Position is just where your money goes when it’s not being invested.
-It honestly does not matter which one you select since your money should always be invested.
-But yeah, choose SPAXX.
+Core Position.
+This is where your money resides when it’s not being invested.
+For the most part, it doesn’t matter which one you select.
+Your money should pretty much always be invested.
+All that being said, choose

-Select your bank account as Transfer From and Roth IRA as Transfer To.
-You can select your contribution year as well.
-You can contribute to the previous year until April of the current year (I can contribute to 2019 until April 2020).
-It would be good to max out the previous year before getting started on this year so that you have more money to grow.
+You may have the option to select your contribution year as well.
+You can contribute to the previous year until April of the current year.
+It’s always best to max out the previous year before getting started on this year so that you have more money to contribute in the future.

 Once you have confirmed the transfer, it will take approximately one business day until the transfer is complete.
 So, now you can take a break.

 Step 3: Invest in Stocks Inside Your Roth IRA